arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 ### Available Frequency Bands

 It is possible to establish a connection within desired frequency band for the Portenta Cat.
 M1/NB IoT GNSS Shield.
+To do this, you need to define frequency bands for `GSM.begin(PIN, APN, USERNAME, PASSWORD, CATNB/CATM1, BAND_#)` by replacing `BAND_#` with desired band.

 The **list of available frequency bands** that can be used for the device's credential configuration is as follows:

 | 32-bit Hexadecimal Value | LTE Band | Band Designation | Argument Designation |
 | ------------------------ | -------- | ---------------- | -------------------- |